Bioassays for acaricide resistance in ticks

 Acaricide resistance monitoring

 Testing for acaricide resistance in cattle ticks is crucial for implementing effective resistance management strategies.
-Multiple standardised methods have been developed and refined over the past decades to help researchers and veterinary professionals detect and monitor resistance patterns.
+Several methods have been developed and refined over the past decades to help researchers and veterinary professionals detect and monitor resistance patterns.

 Resistance Intensity Test (RIT).